isomerpages/imda-codesg/pages/digital-maker-lesson-plans-primary/design-and-technology/all/St-Gabriels-microbit-car.md

 ---
-layout: simple-page
-title: St. Gabriels' Primary microbit Car
+title: 'St. Gabriels'' Primary microbit Car'
 permalink: /st-gabriels-microbit-car/
-breadcrumb: St. Gabriels' Primary microbit Car
+breadcrumb: 'St. Gabriels'' Primary microbit Car'

 ---

 This is a programme designed for our P4 high progress learners.
 Our students are tasked to build a micro:bit car.
 The theme of car was chosen as it is a familiar concept to the students.